 - up to three business days after your course completion for final academic transcripts, or

-- up to five business days after your graduation (conferral date) for academic transcripts, testamurs and AHEGS.
+- up to five business days after your conferral date for academic transcripts, graduation certificates (testamurs) and AHEGS.

 - You will receive a direct link to the document in the notification email.
 Simply click on the link provided and log in to your account using either your University or personal email.